The Gäubodenmuseum- 7000 years of History in Straubing, Germany

 German Hedgehog Cookie Recipe

 The first time I ever saw a hedgehog in the wild, I was riding home from a party at 2am with my cousin on a small road in Germany.
-We were tooling along, and suddenly he slowed, “Look, an Igel” and there, scampering along to road, a spiny little Hedgehog!
+We were tooling along, and suddenly he slowed, “Look, an Igel” and there, scampering along the road, a spiny little Hedgehog!
 I think I may have squealed.
 So, my dear cousin…

 Sternsinger in Germany – Children helping Children with Song